 For advice and information, please email info@vinehilltrust.uk

-The Vinehill Trust was established in January 2024.
-Details of grants awarded since then can be reviewed here or in our annual reports and accounts, which once published will be available to view on the Register of Charities.
+Selected recent grants can be reviewed here.
+A full list is given in our annual reports and accounts, which are available to view on the Register of Charities.

-The Vinehill Trust also funds several major existing programmes, including the Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme and the National Schools Singing Programme.
+The Vinehill Trust also funds several major legacy programmes, including the Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme and the National Schools Singing Programme.

 The illustrations on this website were specially commissioned by the Vinehill Trust from the distinguished artist and illustrator John Broadley to represent our three areas of special interest: music, heritage and health.